 Abusive men believe they are always right, they rarely apologise and habitually blame others, particularly us.
-This becomes waring and over time, we will often be persuaded that he must be right, and everything must be our fault since we hear this so repeatedly.
+This becomes wearing and over time, we will often be persuaded that he must be right, and everything must be our fault since we hear this so repeatedly.

 Positive steps you can take today

 As we can see, there are so many factors that encourage us to blame ourselves in an abusive relationship that it’s almost inevitable we will do this.
-Thinking like this is destructive so it’s important to move on from self-blame.
+Thinking like this is destructive, so it’s important to move on from self-blame.
 These are some of the things we can do to liberate ourselves and understand that the fault always lies with the perpetrator of the abuse.